kubernetes/k8s.io/infra/gcp/terraform/k8s-infra-prow-build/prow-build/README.md

 - resources are deployed by [post-k8sio-deploy-prow-build-resources] when PRs merge
-- the job runs [deploy.sh] to deploy resources; if neccessary, users with [sufficient privileges](#access) can run this script to do the same thing
+- the job runs [deploy.sh] to deploy resources; if necessary, users with [sufficient privileges](#access) can run this script to do the same thing

 #### Deploy cluster changes